tombarkley/sym-sql-to-fm/README.md

 ### PowerOn

-You will need to import the output text file into the Letter Files folder in Symitar.
+You will need to import the SQL generated text file into the Letter Files folder in Symitar.

-You can then run the PowerOn through Batch Control to create the FM Journal.
+You can then run the PowerOn through `Run a Batch Program` in `Batch Control` to create the FM Journal.
+The PowerOn takes the following parameters:
+- dataFileName - the name of the file you imported - the prompt is `Enter data file name`
+- outputFileName - the name of the file you want to output the FM Journal to - the prompt is `Enter output file name`

-You can then run the FM Journal through Batch Control to perform the actual FM.
+You can then run the FM Journal through the `Perform FM from PowerOn Output` in `Miscellaneous Processing`  to perform the actual FM.

 ## Troubleshooting & Recommendations